“I wouldn't sign up for a tour unless it was somewhere that's really hard to get around in as a foreigner.”

 Your friend is going on a trip to Italy and has signed up for a guided tour.
 Now you're each discussing your thoughts about tours.
-You don't like guided tours.
-You say:
+You say this because you don't like guided tours.

 I wouldn't sign up for a tour unless it was somewhere that's really hard to get around in as a foreigner.